brainglobe/brainglobe.github.io/_sources/documentation/brainrender/usage/actors.md.txt

 coordinates can be passed to it.
 * `brainrender.actors.Streamlines` is used to render streamlines tractography data.
 It expects the data as a `pandas` DataFrame and can load data from a `.json` file.
+* `brainrender.actors.Line` is used to render a line.
+It expects a (N, 3) numpy array of coordinates.
 * `brainrender.actors.Volume` renders volumetric data (e.g. gene expression) from a numpy array or from a `.npy` file.
 * Other actor classes like `Cylinder`, `Point` and `Ruler` can be used to render other types of data.